mhenke/CFML-in-100-minutes/cfml100mins.markdown

 Try this example using *5*, *7*, *8* and *9* for the values of *minutes*.

-When the *minutes* is 5, here is how the execution goes: Is it *true* that 5 is less than 7?
+* When the *minutes* is 5, here is how the execution goes: Is it *true* that 5 is less than 7?
 Yes, it is, so print out the line *The water is not boiling yet.*.

-When the *minutes* is 7, it goes like this: Is it *true* that 7 is less than 7?
+* When the *minutes* is 7, it goes like this: Is it *true* that 7 is less than 7?
 No. Next, is it *true* that 7 is equal to 7?
 Yes, it is, so print out the line *It's just barely boiling*.

-When the *minutes* is 8, it goes like this: Is it *true* that 8 is less than 7?
+* When the *minutes* is 8, it goes like this: Is it *true* that 8 is less than 7?
 No. Next, is it *true* that 8 is equal to 7?
 No. Next, is it *true* that 8 is equal to 8?
 Yes, it is, so print out the line *It's boiling!*.

 Lastly, when total is 9, it goes:" Is it 'true' that 9 is less than 7?

 No. Next, is it 'true' that 9 is equal to 7?
 No. Next, is it 'true' that 9 is equal to 8?
 No. Since none of those are true, execute the 'else' and print the line 'Hot!
 Hot!
 Hot!'.

-An 'if' block has
+An 'if' block has:

 -   One 'if' statement whose instructions are executed only if the statement is true